 We offer a free ticket for a Personal Assistant accompanying someone who is registered disabled.
 Personal Assistant (PA) tickets and accessible facilities are primarily for those who are registered disabled, so you’re automatically eligible if you can provide a copy of your Disability Living Allowance, Attendance Allowance, Personal Independence Payment or Access Card (for a personal assistant ticket) or Blue Badge (for accessible camping or parking).
 You need to call or email our ticket agents The Ticketsellers on 0121 472 6688 or email@example.com to buy your ticket and vehicle pass, and to request a free PA ticket, or to arrange accessible camping or parking.

 Accessible Camping & Parking

 We have a designated camping area where space can be booked in advance by those who need to be closer to the festival activities or require power for specialist medical equipment.

 If you have specific needs – for example you require a bed – boutique camping may be a good option.
 Speak to our boutique camping providers to see how they can help make your stay that bit easier.

 If you are in a live-in vehicle, you are welcome to choose where you would like to camp based on your needs.
 The live-in vehicle field is on a slope and further away from the festival activities than the accessible campsite.
 The accessible shower is in the festival campsite.

 Disabled parking is also available.
 Please book this in advance and have your blue badge with you when you arrive – a steward will direct you to the designated area.

 Accessible toilets and showers

-There are wheelchair/easy access toilets and showers next to the accessible campsite.
+There are new and improved wheelchair/easy access toilets and showers next to the accessible campsite.
 There are also accessible toilets at all of the large toilet blocks across the site.
-These are locked so they can only be accessed by people who need them.
+These are locked with a combination code so they can only be accessed by people who need them.

 Viewing platform and chairs